jb-thery/jb-thery/README.md

 ## Hi there 👋

-My name is Jean-Baptiste THERY, freelance frontend developer specializing in Javascript, **React Js** and **Node js**.
+My name is Jean-Baptiste THERY, freelance frontend developer specializing in Javascript, **React Js** and **Node Js**.
 Available in remote and in Béziers and Montpellier (France).

 ## About me